The bad trans fat

 The good news?
 The amount of trans fat we eat has dropped in the past 30 years, according to a recent study published in the Journal of the American Heart Association.
 Men are consuming 32 percent less trans fat, and women 35 percent less, than they were in 1980.
 Still, 1.9 percent of men’s daily calories and 1.7 percent of women’s daily calories come from trans fat today (the American Heart Association recommends limiting trans fats to no more than 1 percent of total calories consumed).
 Even a few daily grams of these fats increase bad cholesterol, decrease good cholesterol, and clog arteries; and Harvard researchers estimate that trans fats cause up to 228,000 cases of heart disease and 50,000 deaths annually.
 Read on for 7 foods that are packing trans fat—even if the food label makes it hard to tell and watch out for these subtle signs that you’re eating too much bad fat.

 Michelle Lee Photography/Shutterstock

 Half a gram of trans fat in creamer can quickly turn into multiple, since consumers tend to use more than the serving size of a teaspoon per cup (and the typical American coffee drinker guzzles an average of three cups of joe per day).
 On many “0 trans fat” labels, you can find partially hydrogenated oils as the second or third ingredient listed.
-(These are the 10 worst foods for your stomach.)
+Nondairy creamer is just one of the many worst foods for your stomach.